mcroston/mcroston.github.io/_pages/about.md

 **Conference Presentations**

-Croston M. (upcoming 2023, December).
-“Black people cannot get coronavirus” and other myths: A social network analysis of COVID-19 misinformation diffusion on Black Twitter.
-Will present at the 2023 Promoting Research in Social Media and Health Symposium.
+Croston M. “Black people cannot get coronavirus” and other myths: A social network analysis of COVID-19 misinformation diffusion on Black Twitter.
+Presented at the 2023 Promoting Research in Social Media and Health Symposium.
 San Francisco, California.

 Croston M. (2023, June) The effects of health departments’ ego networks on information diffusion during a